wwang/combine_collab/README.md

 # README

 ## Overview:
 This script (combine.sh) is designed for University of Virginia Collab system.
 This script processes the bulk_download.zip file from Collab, reads in student submitted attachments, converts these attachments to pdf files, and combines the generated pdf files into one pdf file for printing.
+In the final pdf, each student's sumbission starts with a cover page with the student's name and computing ID on it.
+You still have to manual staple the papers.

 ## Usage:
 bash combine.sh /path/to/bulk_download.zip